Light Mode

 S.J.
 Bennett

 S.J.
-Bennett writes mysteries with clever twists and unique protagonists.
-One of her standout books, “The Windsor Knot,” features Queen Elizabeth II solving a murder at Windsor Castle.
+Bennett crafts witty mysteries filled with clever twists and sharp character insights.
+In her novel “The Windsor Knot,” Queen Elizabeth II secretly turns detective to solve a mysterious death within Windsor Castle.

 14. 14